 - A caring relationship between two people,

-- Desiring or participating in affection and physical intimacy, usually but
+- Desiring or participating in affection and physical intimacy, usually but not necessarily reciprocated.

-- A deep, tender, ineffable feeling of affection and solicitude toward a
+- A deep, tender, ineffable feeling of affection and solicitude toward a person.

 - Limbic Resonance.